blade-ui-kit/blade-icons/README.md

 ### Third Party

+In addition to the official packages from above there's also quite some third party ones.
 Thanks to the community for contributing these!

 - [Blade Bootstrap Icons](https://github.com/davidhsianturi/blade-bootstrap-icons) by [David H. Sianturi](https://github.com/davidhsianturi)
 - [Blade CSS Icons](https://github.com/khatabwedaa/blade-css-icons) by [khatabWedaa](https://github.com/khatabwedaa)